Redeeming Miles with Singapore Airlines KrisFlyer - A Complete Guide

-While Singapore Airlines may be somewhat restrictive with the inventory released to its partners, they generally offer good availability to its own KrisFlyer program, making it a valuable transfer partner with its 1:1 transfer ratio to American Express.
+While Singapore Airlines may be somewhat restrictive with the inventory released to its partners, they generally offer good availability to its own KrisFlyer program, making it a valuable transfer partner with its 1:1 transfer ratio from American Express points.

 Additionally, Singapore Airlines allows a free stopover in Singapore on redemptions made through KrisFlyer, making it an ideal opportunity to maximize the value of your miles.

 We’ve identified redemptions between the US West Coast and Australia (zone 9) and India (zone 6) to be among the best redemption values that you can get from KrisFlyer:

 A round-trip Business Class redemption from San Francisco to Auckland with a stopover in Singapore will set you back 242,000 KrisFlyer miles round-trip.

 For comparison, a round-trip Business Class redemption from San Francisco to Singapore will set you back 190,000 miles.
 So, for an additional 52,000 miles, you get two 10-hour flights in Business Class added to the same itinerary.

 The Maldives is also a great destination for those wishing to make an aspirational redemption, i.e. for the flying experience more than the destination.
 A round-trip Business Class redemption from San Francisco to Malé with a stopover in Singapore will set you back 218,000 miles and approximately $100 in airport taxes.
 Not a bad deal considering the distance flown.